bigbadcon/bbc-11ty/src/register-thank-you.md

 ---
-layout: layouts/page.njk
+layout: layouts/register-thank-you.njk
 title: Thank you for registering!
 description: ''
 tags: pages

 ---
 You are now registered for Big Bad Online!
-We will send out the official Big Bad Con 2021 Discord link once the event gets closer.
 Check out our ever growing [list of events](/events)!

 We encourage you to back our [Mightycause fundraiser](https://www.mightycause.com/story/Bigbadonline) and follow and promote us on twitter [@bigbadcon](https://twitter.com/bigbadcon)!